CarlosSilvaFortes/hrafn-annwn/DATA/HOW-TO-REPLICATE/README_VALIDATION_BUNDLE.md

 ```

 #### Trigger Events
-Each REM cycle is triggered by accumulation of high-affect events:
+Each REM cycle is triggered by accumulation of high-affect events (stored in Vault):
 ```json
 {
   "event_id": "evt_0_0",